Two recent analyses of Ireland’s economic situation have made for sobering reading.

-“The Celtic Tiger’s impressive reported growth over the past decades was in part based on its aggressive attempts to help major corporations in the United States reduce their tax bill,” the article said, adding that roughly 20pc of Irish GDP actually represents “profit transfers” which raise little tax for Ireland and are owned by foreign companies.
+“The Celtic Tiger’s impressive reported growth over the past decades was in part based on its aggressive attempts to help major corporations in the United States reduce their tax bill,” the article said.
+Furthermore, roughly 20pc of Irish GDP actually represents “profit transfers” which raise little tax for Ireland and are owned by foreign companies.

-Boone and Johnson also said that Ireland’s politicians, “rather than facing up to their problems, are making things ever worse”.
+Boone and Johnson also said that Ireland’s politicians, “rather than facing up to their problems, are making things even worse.”